-6. No new Conventions addressing children were adopted since 2012, while the ratification of existing Conventions increased rapidly.
-As much as 21 new member States ratified the Council of Europe Convention for the Protection of Children from Sexual Exploitation and Sexual Abuse (Lanzarote Convention) since 2012, which puts the number of ratifications at 39.
+No new conventions addressing children have been adopted since 2012, while the number of ratifications of existing conventions increased rapidly.
+21 member states have ratified the Council of Europe Convention for the Protection of Children from Sexual Exploitation and Sexual Abuse (Lanzarote Convention) since 2012, which puts the number of ratifications at 39.